Effective shear and bulk viscosities for anisotropic flow

-Since the multiplicity is proportional to the final entropy, which is larger than the initial entropy in viscous hydrodynamics~\cite{Hanus:2019fnc}, the normalization $s_0$ must be lowered in viscous hydrodynamics.\footnote{In practice, we choose $s_0$ for viscous hydrodynamics so that the final multiplicity is close to the expected value.
-We then evaluate $v_n$ in ideal hydrodynamics for the corresponding final multiplicity by linear interpolation between calculations run with two different values of $s_0$.} Finally, we evaluate $\varepsilon_2$ and $\varepsilon_3$ from a model of initial conditions~\cite{Gelis:2019vzt} which reproduces well the measured values of $v_2$ and $v_3$.\footnote{This is not crucial as our final results are independent of $\varepsilon_2$ and $\varepsilon_3$.} The resulting density profile is represented in Fig.~\ref{fig:density} (a) for central collisions.
+Finally, we evaluate $\varepsilon_2$ and $\varepsilon_3$ from a model of initial conditions~\cite{Gelis:2019vzt} which reproduces well the measured values of $v_2$ and $v_3$.\footnote{This is not crucial as our final results are independent of $\varepsilon_2$ and $\varepsilon_3$.} The resulting density profile is represented in Fig.~\ref{fig:density} (a) for central collisions.

 We then evolve this initial condition using the MUSIC hydrodynamic code~\cite{Schenke:2010nt,Schenke:2011bn,Paquet:2015lta} with a realistic equation of state inspired by lattice QCD~\cite{Huovinen:2009yb}.
 We evaluate $v_2$ and $v_3$ at the freeze-out temperature $T_f=156.5$~MeV~\cite{Bazavov:2018mes}.
 The viscous corrections to the momentum distribution at freeze out are evaluated using the usual quadratic ansatz~\cite{Teaney:2003kp,Bozek:2009dw}.
 We take into account hadronic decays, but we neglect rescatterings in the hadronic phase.
 For the sake of simplicity, we evaluate $v_2$ and $v_3$ (averaged over all transverse momenta $p_t$), in the same pseudorapidity window $|\eta|<0.5$ used to measure the multiplicity~\cite{Adam:2015ptt}.
 The fact that experiments use different pseudorapidity cuts~\cite{Adam:2016izf} matters little, since these kinematic cuts typically multiply $v_n$ by a constant factor, which cancels when evaluating $\Delta_n$ using Eq.~(\ref{defDelta}).